 Welcome to Rotation.org's discussion and recommendations regarding Sunday School during the 2020 Coronavirus epidemic.

-Currently, most Sunday Schools and churches are closed down and the discussion has shifted to resourcing kids and families at home.
+As of April 2020, most Sunday Schools and churches are closed down and the discussion has shifted to resourcing kids and families at home.
 But when we open back up, we'll still need to be vigilant.
 Experts tell us that we'll be dealing with this virus at least all year.
 Thus, much of the following advice remains timely.

 And frankly, we should have been vigilant before all this -- considering how deadly the "common flu" can be to our older members and members with underlying conditions.
 This crisis has taught all of us a lesson.
 Moving forward, a return to past practices is UNACCEPTABLE.